 As advocates, we have the opportunity to contact key legislators with concerns related to the health, safety and well-being of children.
 It's important for legislators to understand the concerns of the constituents they represent.
 We let them know that their decisions on issues like Medicaid reform and GME funding are important because these decisions will impact kids who rely on All Children's for care.

-Children aren't just little adults - so healthcare for children needs to be customized and provided by people specially trained to care for kids.
-National studies (Children's Hospital Association, September, 2012) illustrate that there are better outcomes with pediatric-specific care.
+Children are not just little adults, so healthcare for children needs to be customized and provided by people specially trained to care for kids.
+National studies show outcomes are better with pediatric-specific care.

-Here are a few examples of how a Children's Hospital does things differently:
+Here are a few examples of how All Children's Hospital does things differently:

-- Our neonatal intensive care unit is one of the largest in the southeastern United States - and other Level III NICUs often send newborns with complex medical problems to All Children's.
-With close to 100 of the highest level care beds, our NICU staff members average 25 years of expertise and care for babies weighing as little as a pound.
+- With close to 100 of the highest-level care beds, our neonatal intensive care unit is one of the largest in the southeastern United States.
+Our expert NICU staff care for babies weighing as little as a pound.

-- At All Children's Hospital, specially trained Child Life Specialists make up part of the multidisciplinary team that makes a children's hospital unique.
-We currently have 13 Child Life Specialists, a Music Therapist, and an Academic Coordinator.
-These specialists add value by maintaining play as an essential, natural part of childhood - important in its own right.
+- Our child life specialists are part of our multidisciplinary team that makes a children's hospital unique.
+Currently, we have 13 child life specialists, a music therapist and an academic coordinator.
+These specialists add value by maintaining play as an essential, natural part of childhood.

-- Play facilitates healing, coping, mastery, self-expression, creativity, achievement and learning, and is vital to a child's optimal growth and development.
+- Play facilitates healing, coping, mastery, self-expression, creativity, achievement and learning, all which are vital to a child's optimal growth and development.